-- an actual basis - a pro forma basis to give effect to the conversion of all outstanding shares of Series A redeemable convertible preferred stock into 6,724,063 shares of Class B common stock; and - a pro forma as adjusted basis to also give effect to the sale of 4,000,000 shares of Class B common stock in this offering at an assumed initial public offering price of \$6.50 per share, which represents the middle of the filing range as of the date of this prospectus, less \$2.7 million in estimated underwriting discounts and commissions and estimated offering expenses.
+- an actual basis; - a pro forma basis to give effect to the conversion of all outstanding shares of Series A redeemable convertible preferred stock into 6,724,063 shares of Class B common stock; and - a pro forma as adjusted basis to also give effect to the sale of 4,000,000 shares of Class B common stock in this offering at the initial public offering price of \$6.50 per share, less \$2.7 million in estimated underwriting discounts and commissions and estimated offering expenses.
 Of these estimated offering expenses, \$376,000 are included in other assets as deferred offering costs of which approximately \$30,000 were paid and approximately \$346,000 are reflected as current liabilities.